PaloAltoNetworks/pan-stix/README.md

 # Documentation

-See the docs directory for API and CLI script documentation.
+See the docs directory for API and CLI script documentation, or go to http://pan-stix.readthedocs.org/

 # Installation